 All lens surfaces naturally reflect light and this reflection can prevent between seven to 14 percent of the light needed for optimal vision.
 Wearing non-AR lenses is like trying to read a book in a dimly lit room.
 Since AR lenses allow more light to reach your eyes by reducing reflections, it’s like turning up the lights in a room, making it easier to see.

 Transition lenses are designed to adapt to changes in light.
 Transitions will allow the lenses to darken as they are exposed to UV rays, both indoors and outdoors.
-Transitions are available in three different options.
+Transitions are available in several different options.

 Lenses and frames are a very necessary and personal choice.
 Our staff has the experience to guide you toward eyewear selections that are comfortable and that work to complement your face.
 For help, schedule an appointment with Dr. Michelle Harrison.